Origin Of Skateboarding

 What Was Skateboarding First Known As?

 Skateboarding was first known as “sidewalk surfing” in its early days.
-It evolved from surfing on the streets using homemade boards with roller-skate wheels.
+It evolved from surfing on the streets using homemade boards with roller-skate cadillac wheels.

 Who Invented The Kick Tail?